Database and SQL through Pop Culture

 Brendan Shea, PhD (Brendan.Shea@rctc.edu)

-This project, “Database and SQL through Pop Culture,” is designed to teach database concepts and SQL through engaging, pop culture-themed examples.
-The course content aligns with the learning outcomes of CompTIA Data+ certification.
+This project, “Database and SQL through Pop Culture,” is an Open Educational Resource (OER) designed to teach database concepts and SQL through engaging, pop culture-themed examples.
+Delivered entirely through Google Colab, this approach offers numerous benefits:

 Chapters